Masahiro Higashide

 Masahiro Higashide (東出 昌大, Higashide Masahiro) is a Japanese actor and model.
 In 2012, he debuted as an actor in The Kirishima Thing.

 Early life

 Higashide was born on February 1, 1988, in Saitama Prefecture.
+He has one older brother.
 He graduated from Saitama Prefectural Asaka High School.
-He has one older brother.
-He practiced kendo daily when he was young because his father was a kendo teacher and was also a chef specializing in Japanese cuisine.
-Higashide's father died when he was nineteen due to an undisclosed illness.
+Higashide practiced kendo daily when he was young because his father was a kendo teacher and was also a chef specializing in Japanese cuisine.
+His father died when he was nineteen due to an illness.

 Career

 He debuted as a model in the 19th Men's Non-no Exclusive Model Audition in high school.
 After graduating from high school, he aimed to become a jewelry designer and proceeded to attend a jewelry school.
 He was active as a model for ZUCCa or Yohji Yamamoto from 2006 to 2011.

 He debuted in The Kirishima Thing in 2012 and has been an actor since then.

 He has acted on the NHK TV program “Rakugo Deeper!"